chrrasmussen/RIOFuzzyTime/README.md

-# RIOFuzzyTime -- Get a descriptive text time since for a given NSDate

-Introduction/Description/Mission.
+# RIOFuzzyTime

+Calculates the time since/to a given NSDate.
+E.g. 30 minutes ago, yesterday or 2 months from now.

+The goal for this library is to support multiple languages.
+As of today it only supports English, but a Norwegian translation is planned.

 ## Installation

-Text.
+Coming soon!

 ## Examples of Usage